Spark Studio: AI education through art. No screens

 7

-Years AI & Data
+Years in AI & Data

 My Approach